“A piercing pain”

 I remember my parents rushing me to the local hospital after a relentless headache stole my depth perception earlier in the day.

 After getting the piercing, I came to think of the new accessory as a symbol of how I lived my life: boldly, spontaneously, in pursuit of good times and good stories.
 As a young adult I had chased risk the way some people chase stability, and all my life I had trusted that whatever I leapt toward would break my fall.
-In addition to being an example of acting without thinking, the piercing had become another loop in an unending cycle of believing that I could be and do anything.
+In addition to being an example of acting without thinking, the piercing had become another loop in an unending cycle of believing that I could be and do anything and be OK.

 And now the ring is what gets the nurses talking again.